 Only local authorities, not the Gambling Commission, provide a premises license.
 Costs and requirements vary from place to place.
-However, as a general rule, in order to attain the premises licence, the operator must first obtain an operating license before attaining a premises license.
+However, as a general rule the operator must first obtain an operating license before attaining a premises license.

-The Commission can review operators’ activity when it deems appropriate.
+The Commission can review operator activity when it deems appropriate.

-The gambling sector is highly susceptible to money laundering and other financial crimes.
-Money laundering in gambling usually takes one of two forms:
+The gambling sector is highly susceptible to money laundering, which usually takes one of two forms:

 All gambling licensees in Britain are required to keep money laundering and other crimes out of gambling.
-To do that, operators must adopt a risk-based approach.
-This approach includes evaluating the risks of money laundering within a business and creating a system to manage them.
-Here are the internal safeguards that every company needs to adopt in order to prevent money laundering.
+To do so, operators must adopt a risk-based approach.
+This includes evaluating the risks of money laundering within a business and creating a system to manage them.

-- AML officer.
-In Britain, only casinos are required to appoint an officer.
-However, the Commission recommends all operators to appoint one to ensure AML compliance.
+AML officer.
+In Britain, only casinos are required to appoint an AML officer.
+However, the Commission recommends that all gambling operators appoint one to ensure AML compliance.
 All employees can and should report to an officer if they notice any suspicious activity.
-He or she must look through each report to determine whether it gives ‘ground for knowledge’ (real understanding that criminal activity has occurred or is occuring at the moment) or suspicion.
-If there is any ground, the officer is to notify the National Crime Agency (NCA) about the matter.
+If there are any grounds, the officer must notify the National Crime Agency (NCA) about the matter.

-- Employee training.
-Operators must teach all employees about money laundering and procedures to prevent it as well as the potential effects of non-compliance on the business and on the lives and careers of the employees.
+Employee training.
+Operators must educate their employees about money laundering and how to prevent it.
+Employees must also be informed of the consequences of non-compliance for the business and careers of the employees.

-- Recording and retention.
-All records of clients’ CDD checks, records of established business relationships and reports must be kept for 5 years.
+Recording and retention.
+All records of client due diligence checks established business relationships and reports must be kept for 5 years.

-- Reporting.
-All operators must file a Suspicious Activity Report (SAR) if they notice any illegal activity and send the report to the NCA (or, in some cases, to the local authorities).
+Reporting.
+All operators must file a Suspicious Activity Report (SAR) if they notice any illegal activity and send it to the NCA (or, in some cases, to the local authorities).

-The Commission can monitor the implementation of these internal safeguards by requesting the information from the operators.
+The Commission can monitor the implementation of these internal safeguards by requesting information from operators.
 See the full list of supervisory practices here.

 KYC compliance can be delegated to a reliable AML & KYC service provider.

-Both land-based and remote gambling operators must not let any minors (persons younger than 21) participate in gambling activities.
+Both land-based and remote gambling operators cannot let any minors (persons younger than 21) participate in gambling activities.
 Licensees that provide online services have a minimum set of CDD requirements that they must apply before a customer is allowed to gamble.
-Apart from checking the date of birth, these requirements include verifying the name and address of a customer.
+Apart from checking date of birth, these requirements include verifying the name and address of a customer.